Tsambika Monastery

 From there, the Icon has stayed and has not left the island of Rhodes since.

-Tsambika Mountain And Monestary
+Tsambika Mountain And Monastery

-Tsambika Mountain And Monestary
+Tsambika Mountain And Monastery

 The Miracle of Panagia Tsambika